astefan20/sharp-allen/README.md

 ##Step III

-###Get all the dependencies we need to run the app.
+###Get all the dependencies you need to run the app.
 Open up a console at the location that you cloned sharp-allen and run:

 ```